Tom Boddison breaks down difficult sections of solos and shows you how to methodically and master even the most difficult parts of songs.

-Thankfully, after getting a few more years of experience, I went back to that solo and finally conquered it.
+Thankfully, after getting a few more years of experience, I went back to that solo and finally conquered each note.
 However, we don’t always want to do that.
-We want to master it now, not wait months (or even years) for our abilities to improve.
+We want to master it now, not wait months (or even years) to learn how to play guitar better or faster.

 Since then, I’ve come across loads of songs just like this, where there’s one section I just can’t crack.

 Through the course of mastering these songs, I've developed a step-by-step process you can use to master any difficult section in any song.